Jesus said, “I am come that they might have life, and that they might have it more abundantly.”John 10:10

 This word “abundant” in the Greek is perisson, meaning “exceedingly, very highly, beyond measure, more, superfluous, a quantity so abundant as to be considerably more than what one would expect or anticipate.”

 In short, Jesus promises us a life far better than we could ever imagine, a concept reminiscent of 1 Corinthians 2:9, “No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him”.
 The apostle Paul tells us that God is able “to do exceeding abundantly above all that we ask or think, according to the power that worketh in us” (Ephesians 3:20).

 However, the Bible tells us that material riches, prestige, position, and power in this world are not God’s priorities for us (1 Corinthians 1:26-29).
 Clearly, then, abundant life does not consist of an abundance of material riches.
 If that were the case, Jesus would have been the wealthiest of men.

 True abundant life consists of an abundance of love, joy, peace, and the rest of the fruits of the Spirit (Galatians 5:22-23.
 It consists of life that is eternal, and, therefore, our interest should be in the eternal things, not the temporal things.
-While we seek His kingdom first, Jesus promised to take care of all the other materiel needs “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
-(Matthew 6:33).
+While we seek His kingdom first, Jesus promised to take care of all the other materiel needs.
+He said, “seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Matthew 6:33).